Skip to main content

 Who is eligible to file I-864?

-Form I-864, Affidavit of Support, serves as a legally binding agreement with the U.S. government.
-It confirms that a sponsor possesses sufficient financial resources to support an intending immigrant.
-This form is chiefly utilized for family-based immigrants and certain employment-based immigrants, ensuring they will not depend on public benefits.
+Form I-864, Affidavit of Support, serves as a legally binding agreement with the U.S. government, confirming that a sponsor possesses sufficient financial resources to support an intending immigrant.
+This form is primarily utilized for family-based immigrants and certain employment-based immigrants to ensure they will not depend on public assistance.

 What are common reasons I-864 gets rejected?